shannonbux/shannon-soper-portfolio/src/pages/nope-game/index.md

 ## Why I care

-This project has been enormously fulfilling because I care about clear communication.
 This game acts like a friend who helps you not only decide _whether_ to say yes or no to a particular request, but also _why_ you answered the way you did.
 It imbues people with confidence when they're prepared to justify why they're saying yes or no.

 ## Gaining empathy